Over the past year, Port Elizabeth's

 For more information contact Di Allan on 041 922 6161 or click here

 Have a comment about this article?
-Email us now..
+Email us now.

 .Looking for a new home?

 and get an affordable online report on actual sold prices of properties in your area.Property NewsClick here

-Click here for more property news articles.
+for more property news articles.
+Need a blog?